PLhery/unfollowNinja/readme.md

 ## TODO

-currently : followers are checked for everyone, DM are sent to beta users

-  - add an API / an https server
-  - link that https server to the former UI
   - develop a static landing page with some explanation
   - develop a one-page react (or vue) page to manage preferences / see unfollowers.